ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 7. Make a change and publish the changes from the ADF.
 When we click on Publish from the ADF UI, it automatically creates the **adf_publish** branch, creates the ARM templates for all the resources found in the collaboration branch and pushes them into the **adf_publish branch**.

-# Setting up Azure DevOps Pipeline for publishing releases to multiple environments.
+# Setting up Azure DevOps Pipeline for publishing releases to multiple environments

 ![CICD Flow](./images/cicd-flow.png)